Welcome to Year 2

 - Each week a child will be selected to be Child of the Week.
-They will be presented with a certificate at an assembly you will be invited to and have tea with the Head Teacher.
+They will be presented with a certificate during our Collective Worship.

-- In Year 2 children have daily 30 minute guided reading sessions.
+- In Year 2 children have 20 minute guided reading sessions, three times a week.

 - Where possible children are also heard to read individually.

-- We put in place reading interventions to develop sight vocabulary etc when this is needed.
+- We put in place phonics interventions when needed

 - Children will bring home an independent reading book and this can be changed as soon as it is completed.
 Children are expected to be partly responsible for this although we do remind them each day.
 We would ask that you continue to hear your child read daily.